MicrosoftDocs/win32/desktop-src/uxguide/winenv-ctrl-panels.md

 -   **Always start task links with a verb.**
 -   Use [sentence-style capitalization](glossary.md#s).
 -   Don't use ending punctuation.
 -   **If the task link requires further explanation, provide the explanation in a separate text control** using complete sentences and ending punctuation.
-However, add such explanations only when needed—don't add explanations to all task links because another task link needs one.
+However, add such explanations only when needed don't add explanations to all task links because another task link needs one.

 For more information and examples, see [Links](ctrl-command-links.md).